Species complex: Related concepts

+A group of closely-related genera, analogous to the species complex but at a higher taxonomic rank.
+For example, Lactobacillus has been described as part of a genus complex comprising five other genera that are also descended from the concestor of Lactobacillus species.
+Similarly, the relatedness of the weevil genus Exophthalmus to a number of similar genera has been under long dispute, and the group of genera in question has been described as a genus complex.

 Identification

 Distinguishing close species within a complex requires the study of often very small differences.
 Morphological differences may be minute and visible only by the use of adapted methods, such as microscopy.
 However, distinct species sometimes have no morphological differences.
 In those cases, other characters, such as in the species' life history, behavior, physiology, and karyology, may be explored.
 For example, territorial songs are indicative of species in the treecreepers, a bird genus with few morphological differences.
 Mating tests are common in some groups such as fungi to confirm the reproductive isolation of two species.

 Analysis of DNA sequences is becoming increasingly standard for species recognition and may, in many cases, be the only useful method.
 Different methods are used to analyse such genetic data, such as molecular phylogenetics or DNA barcoding.
 Such methods have greatly contributed to the discovery of cryptic species, including such emblematic species as the fly agaric, the water fleas, or the African elephants.